pretix/pretix/doc/api/resources/events.rst

 has_subevents                         boolean                    ``True`` if the event series feature is active for this
                                                                  event
-meta_data                             dict                       Values set for organizer-specific meta data parameters. plugins                               dict                       Available plugins for the event with a boolean value
+meta_data                             dict                       Values set for organizer-specific meta data parameters. plugins                               list                       Enabled plugins for the event.
-                                                                 indicating if they are enabled/disabled
 ===================================== ========================== =======================================================

 Note that events cannot be deleted once created to ensure data integrity.